 Consider Adding These Confinement Foods to Your Diet After Childbirth

-For mothers who are already planning their menus and recipes for their confinement, consider adding these ingredients for a better recovery8 :
+For mothers who are already planning their confinement food in Singapore , consider adding these ingredients for a better recovery6:

 - Black pepper